A FEW OTHER EVENTS FOR

 - In 1831, Charles Darwin embarked on his journey aboard the HMS Beagle, during which he began to formulate the theory of evolution.
 Read Charles Darwin and the Beagle Adventure by A.J.
 Wood and Clint Twist, The True Adventures of Charlie Darwin by Carolyn Meyer and The Tree of Life by Peter Sis.

 - Happy birthday to New York Cityâ€™s Radio City Music Hall, which opened in 1932.

-For our last selection for Read a New Book Month, Iâ€™d like to look at one of the most original graphic novels to appear this year, Na Liu and AndrĂ©s Vera MartĂnezâ€™s Little White Duck.
+For our last selection for Read a New Book Month, Iâ€™d like to look at one of the most original graphic novels to appear in the last couple of years, Na Liu and AndrĂ©s Vera MartĂnezâ€™s Little White Duck.
 When books for American children focus on other parts of the world, they tend to be in line with accepted American political thinking.
 But told as a series of short stories, Little White Duck stands apart from that trend presenting a positive portrait of Maoist China.

 Na Liu was born in 1973 near the Yangtze River.
 She begins Little White Duck by explaining her name and her nickname, Qin or Piano.
 She continues by relating her memory of visiting the Yellow Crane Tower every spring and her fantasy of flying over the city on the back of a crane.
 Almost every child has flying dreams, but this version, showing a graceful crane, presents that dream in a different cultural context.